kolotyluk/home-lab/README.md

 - My plan is to put the HL15 on a 208 volt, 30 amp circuit, but I have not yet done this.
   - There is a residential clothes drier circuit nearby I hope to repurpose.
   - A common problem is that if I vacuum the living room, the vacuum cleaner trips the breaker, and all my computers go down.

+In retrospect, this PSU is too much for this chassis as the cables take up too much space.
+Some of the cables are hardwired, and the cables for a high-end graphics card are not needed, for now, but cannot be detached.
+Basically, sticking a high-end workstation PSU in a server chassis is not a good idea.

 ### Fans

 I plan to have the HL15 in the living room, so I wanted it to be as quiet as possible.
+After powering up the system for the first time, I was surprised at how quiet it was with six Noctua fans.
+The PSU has an even larger fan, but it is also silent.
+The fan on the CPU cooler was initially silent, but under certain conditions, can be kinda noisy, but maybe not too bad after putting the cover back on the chassis.

 ### Cables